-- Infants or children through four years of age. - Medically fragile or sick children, when it relates to their health. - Actions of a child as directed in writing by the child's physician. - Special events such as birthday parties or vacations. - The use of door or window alarms or motion detectors.
+- Infants or children through four years of age. - Medically fragile or sick children, when it relates to their health. - Actions of a child or youth as directed in writing by the child or youth's physician. - Special events such as birthday parties or vacations. - Use of door or window alarms or motion detectors.